Pratima Bandopadhyay: Early life

-Pratima Bandopadhyay's ancestors came from Baherak (বাহেরক), Bikrampur(now Munshiganj), Dhaka, Bangladesh.
-She lost her father Mani Bhushan Chattopadhyay at the age of one year only.
+Pratima Bandopadhyay's ancestors came from Baherak (বাহেরক), Bikrampur (now Munshiganj), Dhaka, Bangladesh.
+She lost her father Mani Bhushan Chattopadhyay at the age of one.
 Her mother Kamala Chattopadhyay raised her in their house at Bhabanipur, Kolkata.
 She started taking lessons in music at a very early age from Sri Prakash Kali Ghoshal.

 Career

 Pratima Bandyopadhyay's first record appeared in 1945 through Senola Records.
-In famous radio programme of Akashvani the song "Amala Kirane" was introduced in the late 40s, another song a duet with Dwijen Mukhopadhyay "He Charupurno somoshikhorini" was introduced in the year 1952 which increased her popularity.
+In famous radio programme of Akashvani the song "Amala Kirane" was introduced in the late 40s, another song a duet with Dwijen Mukhopadhyay "He Charupurno Somoshikhorini" was introduced in the year 1952 which increased her popularity.
 She made her debut in playback singing in Bengali films in 1951 when she recorded "Totini ami, Tumi sudurer chand" under the music direction of Shri Sudhirlal Chakraborty in film "Sunandar Biye".
 Over three decades, she lent her voice to more than 65 Bengali movies and numerous non-film songs.

 Death and legacy

-After the death of Pratima's husband Shri Amiyo Kumar Bandyopadhyay in 1986, her health deteriorated rapidly, and on 29 July 2004 she breathed her last.
+After the death of Pratima's husband Shri Amiyo Kumar Bandyopadhyay in 1986, her health deteriorated rapidly, and on 29 July 2004 she died.
 She was survived by her daughter Raikishori Bandyopadhyay and son Amarnath Bandyopadhyay and family.